-We realize that the testimony from the real case might as well have been scripted in Hollywood.
+The first version, Pineland/Hollywood, is an 11-minute experimental piece employing 483 fair-use clips from 216 Hollywood films to tell the story under a voice-over soundtrack of survivors' testimony from the actual court case.
+Two people testify about the same incident, but they seem to be inhabiting different worlds.
+We realize that the real testimony might as well have been scripted in Hollywood.
 Trauma is mined for entertainment.
 Testimony, in contrast, is meant to reveal truth.
 But is it, too, a performance influenced by fictional tropes?

 The story begins on the next page.